 12 x 9 CM (cabinet)

-Two of the most perfect radiating clusters (suns) I have ever seen are joined together in an impressive and esthetic piece of glasslike quartz.
+Two perfect radiating clusters (suns) joined together in an impressive and esthetic piece of glasslike quartz.
 No damage at all, a fine purple hue that grades to a clear outer edge the piece is fully transparent and glows with even a hint of backlight.
-Do not confuse this with some of the mine run examples that are typical of this material, this is a very fine mineral specimen and a fantastic quartz for a fine collection.
+Not the typical quality, this is a fine mineral specimen for a fine collection.

 A large and fine single Octahedron of mint green Fluorite with the very desirable "stipple faced" or melted look on the crystal faces.
 This Alpine Fluorite is sizable and impressive from a location that has not produced good material for many years.
 Pasto Bueno Fluorites are quite highly regarded, and and also rather distinctive.
 This one is in fine shape on the display side but it is cleaved where it was removed on the underside.
 Displays very well and a bargain for such a large crystal.